-In Saudi Arabia, the King Abdul Aziz Center for National Dialogue as well as the Security University of Riyadh plan to use the DVD as an educational tool for their de-radicalization programs.
-In Pakistan, the Sindh Punjab Educational Foundation will use Back from the Brink for their teacher training workshops in interior Punjab and Baluchistan.
+This educational documentary is a valuable teaching-tool for educators and parents in programs to counter violent extremism in diverse cultural contexts and for various ages.
+Back from the Brink was adopted by the King Abdul Aziz Center for National Dialogue and the Security University of Riyadh in Saudi Arabia for use in their de-radicalization programs.
+In Pakistan, the Sindh Punjab Educational Foundation used the documentary for their teacher training workshops in interior Punjab and Baluchistan.

 Back from the Brink is an International Center for Religion and Diplomacy (ICRD) production in association with Layalina Productions.
 It is executive produced by Leon Shahabian and Luke Stets and directed by Luke Stets.